-Grafted Branch Ministry is a ministry ran by several brethren in a collaborative effort together.
-Whom are saved by the Lord Jesus Christ according to the Holy Bible, the King James Version (KJV).
-And what is done here is just a portion of our reasonable service for his wonderful grace in saving us.
+Grafted Branch Ministry is a ministry ran by several brethren who are saved by the Lord Jesus Christ, his death, burial and resurrection.
+We live our lives according to the Holy Bible, the King James Version (KJV).

-This site is not part of any government issued nonprofit registered institution (e.g. 501c3 etc.), we function together here as the body of Christ according to scripture (I Corinthians 12:13-28; I Corinthians 14:32-33, 40; Ephesians 4:16 KJV).
-And we strive to only lean on the Almighty God, our Lord Jesus Christ: And not turning to the rudiments of this world for all the increase that may be given.
-So all the glory is without doubt to be given to our Saviour Christ Jesus.
+This website is not part of any government status nonprofit registered institution (i.e. 501c3 ).
+We function together here as the body of Christ according to scripture (I Corinthians 12:13-28; I Corinthians 14:32-33, 40; Ephesians 4:16 KJV).
+We fear the Almighty God, our Lord Jesus Christ and trust in him, not the rudiments of this world.
+So all the glory is without doubt to be given to the Saviour Jesus Christ our Lord.
+Amen.

 ...
 WHAT WE PREACH AND BELIEVE ...